top of page

 Today A is attending mainstream secondary school.
 He works independently in the class setting.
 He is confident to make friends and performs well at his academic work.
 His behaviour at home is also hugely improved.
 We use horse riding as a reference in many situations.
 Teachers at school noticed the difference when horse riding classes restarted after the pandemic which indicates that best results can be achieved by regular repetition and continued learning.

 Thank you for all your hard work and time put into making the activities accessible for children.
-Know that you make a difference.
+Know that you make a difference."

 bottom of page